JackyVSO/Starcraft/index.md

 Having dealt with the first game myth, let's try to take on another pre-game-interview cliché: "My goal is to make it to the Round of 4 and get seeded for the next season".
 Further investigation shows that this cliché has somewhat more merit.
 Comparing the average season results of seeded players and non-seeded players, we get the following:
 <br/><br/>
-- Average result of seeded player: **8.3**<br/>
+- Average result of seeded player: <b>8.3</b><br/>
-- Average result of non-seeded player: **14.8**
+- Average result of non-seeded player: <b>14.8</b>
 <br/><br/>
 This means that the average result for a seeded player was roughly getting eliminated in the Round of 8, whereas the average result of a non-seeded player was roughly getting eliminated in the Round of 16.
-This is a really considerable advantage, and it should be noted I am comparing the **same set of players**, meaning the average result for non-seeded players listed here is the average result for *players who have been seeded in at least one season, in seasons where they were not seeded*.
+This is a really considerable advantage, and it should be noted I am comparing the <b>same set of players</b>, meaning the average result for non-seeded players listed here is the average result for <i>players who have been seeded in at least one season, in seasons where they were not seeded</i>.
 So the figures can't be explained by arguing that players who earn a seed are obviously just better than those who don't.
 More likely the explanation is that the ASL's Round of 24 with its Best-of-1 format is a real slaughterhouse that even the best players struggle to make it out of alive.
 <br/><br/>
 To further galvanize this point, becoming a seeded player greatly increases your chance of becoming a seeded player again in the next season:
 <br/><br/>